US personal-care market, mapped

 Want the source breakdown for a specific state, metro, or sub-vertical (hair, beauty, day spa, nail, suite-rental)?
 Ask.
 We do not hide the working.

-California, Texas, and Florida hold roughly 32 percent of US personal-care storefronts between them.
-Population alone explains it: those three states hold 28 percent of US residents and 32 percent of US salons.
-The salon-per-capita rate is flat across the top 15.
-New York and Illinois round out the top five.
-The counts below are from the Hair Salons and Barbers market, the largest of the three sub-verticals.
-Hair-salon counts below; beauty and day-spa concentrate in the same five states with near-identical share.
+California, Texas, and Florida together hold roughly a third of US personal-care storefronts.
+Population alone explains most of it: those three states hold 28 percent of US residents and 32 percent of US salons.
+The salon-per-capita rate is flat across the top 15, meaning the market tracks households, not tourism skew or income concentration.
+Counts below are from the Hair Salons and Barbers market, the largest of the three sub-verticals.
+Beauty salons and day spas concentrate in the same five-state group with near-identical share.

 | # | State | Hair salon / barber locations | Share of US |